pecos/tps-docs/_sources/test.rst.txt

 Continuous Integration (CI)
 ***************************

-Thee regression tests highlighted above are exercised automatically as part of the CI configuration enabled for pull requests using `GitHub Actions
+The regression tests highlighted above are exercised automatically as part of the CI configuration enabled for pull requests using `GitHub Actions
 <https://github.com/pecos/tps/actions/workflows/build.yaml>`_ .
 Underlying
 tests differ slightly depending on whether ``TPS`` is configured for CPU or GPU